meesamamir/FizzBuzz-Flask/README.md

 - To run web app, you can directly visit: https://fizzbuzz-flask.herokuapp.com/
 - To run it locally via terminal, locate this directory ("FizzBuzz_Flask") on your machine, and start terminal inside it.
-Use python command:  "python main.py" to compile This outputs the web app link.
+Use python command:  "python main.py" to compile this outputs the web app link.